-Syracuse Challenger Baseball is one of the oldest and largest baseball leagues for adults and children with disabilities.
-Our fields are like a “Field of Dreams” where everyone, regardless of age or ability has the opportunity to create friendships around the team sport of baseball.
+Syracuse Challenger Baseball is the oldest and largest baseball league for adults and children with disabilities in the world.
+Players from across Central New York have the opportunity to create friendships around the team sport of baseball.
 Watching a Syracuse Challenger Baseball game is a magical experience where all worries melt away and the joy being part of a team fills the air.
-New parents find the veterans and start conversations about parenting, uniforms and what they are feeding their kids for dinner.
+New parents get in on conversations about parenting, schools and what they are feeding their kids for dinner.
 All this happens while laughter and cheering ring out from the fun happening on the fields.

 The Syracuse Challenger league was started in the 1980’s by parents in Eastwood and because of their commitment and the vision of those that have managed the league since then, the league has grown to become the largest Challenger League in the US with close to 300 children and adults.
 Syracuse is proud that parents, volunteers and local businesses have continued to support our league and make it a model for other cities around the country.